aws-solutions-library-samples/guidance-for-building-a-real-time-bidder-for-advertising-on-aws/README.md

 ```
 kubectl port-forward svc/prom-grafana 8080:80
 ```
 27. On your cloud9 instance click and preview button on the top to open a browser window/tab and access Grafana Dashboard.
-Use the following credentials to login
+Use the following credentials to login (Turn off enhanced tracking off if you are using Firefox)

 ```
 username: admin